Giova1016/CocktailBuddy_GUI/README.md

 To install the project you can follow this guide:
 - First, I recommend you change the directory you would like to clone this repository, preferably an easy-to-access one.
-- Next make a Python virtual environment with the following command.
+- Next, make a Python virtual environment with the following command.

 ```
 python<version> -m venv <virtual-environment-name>